nickarms/100-days-of-code/r1-log.md

 Finished DOM traversal.
 Tomorrow AJAX for realsies and back to the freecodecamp stuff.
 It's been so long! https://twitter.com/sirnixalot/status/973802663128260608

 ### R1D63
 Started in (finally) on AJAX.
 Not making sense yet and my alert function is returning 'object' 'object' which is not what I was hoping for/expecting.
-Hoping this starts coming together soon here... https://twitter.com/sirnixalot/status/974172408453189632
+Hoping this starts coming together soon here.
+Oh, and this is the first day coding on my new laptop which is sweeeeet! https://twitter.com/sirnixalot/status/974172408453189632